 All these steps will make your child an independent pacifier user.
 However, keep in mind that you will need to switch the pacifier if:

 - The pacifier is not properly clean.
 Pacifiers shouldn’t be nasty.
 Go ahead and clean it.
 If it’s beyond cleaning, it’s not shameful to just replace the thing.
-We liked to keep a few spare pacifiers on hand for when we need to clean one (or several).
+We liked to keep a few spare pacifiers on hand for when we needed to clean one (or several).

 - It is visibly damaged (especially on the part that your child sucks on).
 Broken and damaged pacifiers need to be replaced.

 - If you feel like your child’s response towards the older pacifier is not good.
-If, instead of making them calm, it is making them agitated, then it’s time to replace the pacifier.
+If instead of making them calm, it is making them agitated, then it’s time to replace the pacifier.